 This is an interesting and emerging field of research in medical education and especially in CPD as there are few and modest quality studies pertaining SM in medical education that offer mixed results concerning learners’ satisfaction and knowledge attainment.
 Further research is necessary to optimize the use of SM in medical education.

-Acknowledgements to Prof. Ivan Silver for the exciting inspiration to venture into self-determined learning; to Prof. Eduardo Mayorga for re-inventing new windows within eLearning
+Acknowledgments to Prof. Ivan Silver for the exciting inspiration to venture into self-determined learning; to Prof. Eduardo Mayorga for re-inventing new windows within eLearning.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.